p3palazzo/comparative-histories/citations.md

 precisely why the expansion of the scope of history requires a radical rethinking of the fundamental structure of history" (Pyla 1999:224)

-# Momigliano on Vico and Winckelmann #

-"In Italy, Vico had somehow prepared the way for a synthesis of philosophy and erudition.
-In Germany and England some historians soon combined the two elements.
-Winckelmann's History of Greek Art and Gibbon's Decline and Fall are the products of this combination, and we know how conscious Gibbon was of being both an antiquary and a philosopher— that is, he was a philosophic historian with the antiquarian's love of minutiae and nonliterary evidence."
-(Momigliano 1990:75)

 # Baydar on Fletcher #

 "By all standards, History of Architecture has been a canonical text